phylo42/PEWO/README_benoit.md

 -o flag is used to give a specific name to the generated read file.
 -threads flag is use to chose a number of cpu

+TODO :

-To finish that part, it is necessary :
+Tofinish that part, it is necessary :

-- to charge new package in the env.yaml file  of PEWO  (BE CAREFULL, some part use PYTHON2 !):
+- to charge new package in the env.yaml file  of PEWO  (BE CAREFULL, some part of fastqsim use PYTHON2 !):
     - numpy,
     - scipy,
     - matplotlib,